OlendLabs/sui-olend-smart-contracts/README.md

 - **Hierarchical Account System**: Complete permission management supporting main accounts and sub-accounts
 - **Efficient Liquidation Mechanism**: Tick-based batch liquidation with low liquidation penalties and high loan-to-value ratios
 - **ERC-4626 Compatibility**: Vault design compatible with ERC-4626 standard
-- **Single Active Vault Policy**: Each asset type can only have one active vault to ensure consistency and security
+- **Single Vault Policy**: Each asset type can only have one vault to ensure simplicity and security

 ## Project Structure